RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 )
 ````

-### Debugging Graphs
+### Debugging graphs

-- **Nodes are grey and not executing** - check that the simulation is playing (press Space) and that an `On Playback Tick` node is connected upstream of everything
+- **Nodes are grey and not executing**: check that the simulation is playing (press Space) and that an `On Playback Tick` node is connected upstream of everything
-- **ROS 2 topics are not appearing** - make sure `omni.isaac.ros2_bridge` is enabled in **Window > Extensions** and that you sourced your ROS 2 workspace in the terminal before launching Isaac Sim
+- **ROS 2 topics are not appearing**: make sure `omni.isaac.ros2_bridge` is enabled in **Window > Extensions** and that you sourced your ROS 2 workspace in the terminal before launching Isaac Sim
-- **Data type mismatch error on a connection** - check the output type of the upstream node and insert a type conversion node between mismatched connections
+- **Data type mismatch error on a connection**: check the output type of the upstream node and insert a type conversion node between mismatched connections

-## Writing Your Own Isaac Sim Extension
+## Writing your own Isaac Sim extension

 An extension is a Python package that Isaac Sim loads at startup.
 This lets you add custom menus, UI panels, or background services without modifying Isaac Sim's source code.

-### Minimum Extension Structure
+### Minimum extension structure

 ````
 my_extension/